 Learning the craft from the bottom up, it’s been a long journey for Brad Bingham in the bicycle frame building industry.
 An inherent interest in bikes and design led to the creation of his first bicycle frame in 1996.
 He was 19 years old when it all began in the garage of his home in Newberg, Oregon.
 With a desire to learn the art of making titanium bikes, he enrolled at The United Bicycle Institute where he learned about the use of titanium.

 Brad moved to Steamboat Springs CO in 1997, where he spent 15 years working at Moots Cycles and 5 years at Kent Eriksen Cycles.
-Many people don’t know that Kent Eriksen founded Moots in 1981.
-Brad worked along side Kent at Moots for a number of years until Kent moved on and created Kent Eriksen Cycles in 2006.
+Many people don’t know that Kent Eriksen founded Moots in 1981 and worked there for many years even after he sold it.
+Brad worked alongside Kent at Moots for a number of years until Kent moved on and created Kent Eriksen Cycles in 2006.
 Brad’s career led him back to Kent again in 2012 at Eriksen Cycles.
 In over 25 years Brad has acquired top notch experience working with the best in the industry.
 Bingham Built was born in 2017 when Kent retired and Brad took over Eriksen Cycles.

 Brad’s passion for bicycles extends far beyond the design, welding, and build process.
-He is an avid cyclist and competes in many races across multiple disciplines.
+He is an avid cyclist and has a history of competition at the elite level across multiple disciplines.
+He even dabbled in single speed racing for a few Cyclocross seasons.
 He enjoys the camaraderie and spirit of all types of cycling events, competitive or not.
-At 46 years young, he races at the elite level in mountain biking, and is a regular at many local Colorado bike races.
-He also enjoys non-race style events like Gran Fondos, social rides, ultra-endurance rides, and group rides.
-Bikepacking and touring is also a hobby since there are so many different routes and options in and around our home of Steamboat Springs, CO.
+At 47 years young, he still races occasionally in mountain biking, and is a regular at many local Colorado bike races.
+He also enjoys non-competitive style events like Gran Fondos, social rides, ultra-endurance rides, and group rides.
+Bikepacking and touring is also a passion since it’s one of the best ways to experience travel in our world today.
+Brad and his wife Hannah typically plan several bikepacking and touring trips throughout the year.
+An ultimate goal of theirs is to travel the world by bike one day when they can take a break from the business.
 The joy and sense of well-being brought on by designing, creating, and riding bicycles has become a way of life for Brad and he won’t be slowing down anytime soon.